dhh1128/codecraft.co/why-exceptions-arent-enough.md

 <strong>Complications across boundaries</strong>

 I think exceptions are not a good strategy for low-level, widely used library routines, because they make too many assumptions about context.
 In one codebase I worked in, string-handling routines that ran out of buffer space threw exceptions.
 This is bad.
-These were functions that had to run fast, were called all over the place in tight loops, were used in singletons before or after main(), etc. Coders wanted to hook the top-level exception handler to guarantee that all thrown exceptions were logged--but even before they did this, they'd opened the app's log file, which means they'd parsed file paths, which means they'd used the string handling functions that threw exceptions.
+These were functions that had to run fast, were called all over the place in tight loops, were used in singletons before or after main(), etc. Coders wanted to hook the top-level exception handler to guarantee that all thrown exceptions were logged &mdash; but even before they did this, they'd opened the app's log file, which means they'd parsed file paths, which means they'd used the string handling functions that threw exceptions.

 Throwing exceptions across remoted boundaries, or even across shared library boundaries, is not always easy, reliable, or wise, either.

 <strong>Sloppy context</strong>

-This is my biggest beef with existing exception models--they give programmers a false sense of communication which encourages bad habits and leads to frustrated users.
+This is my biggest beef with existing exception models &mdash; they give programmers a false sense of communication which encourages bad habits and leads to frustrated users.
 <p style="padding-left:30px;">WATURI
 Listen, Joe.
 What's this Deedee tells me about an error with the catalogs?</p>
 <p style="padding-left:30px;">JOE